 Once obtaining the weighted edge set $E$, we can directly gain the corresponding adjacent matrix $A \in \mathbb{R}^{T\times{T}}$.
 Then the process to aggregate and update each nodes can be formulated as:

-where $\alpha_{i j}$ represents the $i'$th row $j'$th column element in adjacent matrix $A$, $ \mathbf{W}$ is original a linear transformation's weight matrix but here it is replaced by a convolution operation and ${y}_{i}$ is the reasoning result at the $i'$th temporal point.
+where $\alpha_{i j}$ represents the $i$-th row $j$-th column element in the adjacent matrix $A$, $ \mathbf{W}$ is originally a linear transformation's weight matrix but here it is replaced by a convolution operation and ${y}_{i}$ is the reasoning result at the $i$-th temporal point.

-\subsection{structured graph module (SGM).}
+\subsection{Structured Graph Module (SGM)}

 After we transform a video clip into a graph structure, the connections between the different components of this video clip are established so the long-range dependencies can be captured directly.
-However, the graph structure breaks the original sequential arrangement of frames, resulting in the loss of sequence information.
+However, the graph structure breaks the original sequential arrangement of frames, resulting in the loss of sequential information.
 To solve this problem, we attempt to utilize the prior information of the ordered sequence to guide the information flow in the established graph structure.
-In practice, we divide the neighbors of each node into several groups by the principles related to temporal attributes, and decompose the initial complete graph into the corresponding sub-graphs.
-We consider two physical properties of video sequences.
-1) Temporal direction.
-A video sequence is multiple frames that occur in chronological order, the temporal direction would be of much importance for capturing temporal clues such as ‘from right to left or ‘from left to right’.
-2) Temporal interval.
-A human can perceive instantaneous motion and displacement from a small temporal window or global semantic change from connections of large temporal intervals.
-That means connections with different temporal spans will contain different temporal scale information.
+In practice, we divide the neighbours of each node into several groups by the principles related to temporal attributes, and decompose the initial complete graph into the corresponding sub-graphs.
+We consider two physical properties of video sequences, i.e., \textbf{1) Temporal direction}.
+A video sequence consists of multiple frames that occur in chronological order, thus the temporal direction is of much importance for capturing temporal clues such as ‘from right to left’ or ‘from left to right’. \textbf{2) Temporal interval}.
+The human can perceive instantaneous motion and displacement from a small temporal window or global semantic change from connections of large temporal intervals.
+That means connections with different temporal span contain different temporal scale information.

 As described above, we have transformed a video frame sequence $F=\{f_1,...f_T\}$ into a graph representation $G=(V,E)$.
 To make the grouping concise, we divide the edge set $E$ into several allopatric edge set: